Is Google's Future in Quantum AI Brightening? Stock Gains Say Yes! - YANoticias

 – **Multi-Modal Abilities**: Processes and understands multiple types of data inputs, including text, images, and sounds.

-– **Contextual Learning**: Learns from interactions in real-time, thereby personalizing user experiences.
+– **Contextual Learning**: Learns from interactions in real-time, thereby personalising user experiences.

 – **Robust Security Measures**: Enhanced protocols to ensure data privacy and compliance with regulations.